Partners Involved: Vultures, Peru Ministry of Environment, Gallinazo Avisa

 Lima is known for the flocks of vultures that feed at its four landfills and the countless illegal dumps, where an estimated 20 percent of its trash ends up.
 Peru has been battling an enormous waste and pollution problem.
 The 9 million people who live in Lima alone produce more than 8,000 tons of trash a day.
 Only 20 percent of it goes to the city’s landfills, while the rest ends up on the streets.

 The lowly vulture is a dirty scavenger to many, but Peruvian environmental authorities have recast the birds as superheroes and outfitted them with hi-tech gear in a bid to crack down on illegal rubbish dumps.

-The campaign’s goal: to encourage residents to report areas with illegal dumping and to rally the public and private sectors to come up with long-term goals for solving Lima’s waste problem.
+The campaign’s goal is to encourage residents to report areas with illegal dumping and to rally the public and private sectors to come up with long-term goals for solving Lima’s waste problem.
 People have joined the fight by snapping their own photos and uploading them to the Gallinazo Avisa website.

 SDGs Targeted: SDG 12 Responsible Consumption and Production, SDG 13 Climate Action